Without a clear strategy, hotel digital marketing is doomed to generate poor outcomes and spending more money.

 You can immediately notice where the name “funnel” comes from.
 The funnel is widest at the top and then narrows towards the bottom.
-At the very top of the funnel is the “Awareness” phase that includes those who heard about the hotel.
+At the very top of the funnel is the “Awareness” phase which includes those who heard about the hotel.
 But, the fact that they heard of the hotel does not mean that they are interested in booking it.
 That is why this phase has a blue color, which symbolizes a cold audience.

 There is a smaller number of those who are interested in hotel services.
 They will show their interest by leaving measurable digital footprints, i.e., interaction with the hotel website and PPC ads.
 The goal is to move as many of them as possible to the next phase.
 Things are getting warmer here…